dkvz/garde-theme/README.md

 Inside the project directory.

 ## Configuration
-The absolute URL for the website must be set in webpack.config.js.
+Some options, including the absolute base URL for the website (used in the generation of meta tags, among other things) are set in config-options.js at the root of the project.

 Also, app.js needs the "old" website URL to redirect in case of unsupported browser.
 It could be a relative URL to some sort of "Unsupported browser" page.
 In my case it forwards to a static version of the "old" Drupal website.